 3. Stereotypes & The Base Rate Fallacy

 Psychology has revealed that we are prone to ignore base rates when calculating probabilities about stereotyped people or groups.
-Consider a famous example (Kahneman & Tversky, 1973, p.
+Consider a famous example of how we might reason according to stereotypes (Kahneman & Tversky, 1973, p.
 241).

 Jack is a 45-year-old man.
 He is married and has four children.
 He is generally conservative, careful, and ambitious.
 He shows no interest in political and social issues and spends most of his free time on his many hobbies which include home carpentry, sailing, and mathematical puzzles.